PRIVATISATION

 (click for full timetable)

 The Network South Central franchise was awarded to Connex Rail Limited, a wholly owned subsidiary of the CGEA Group, for a period of 7 years, starting on May 26th 1996.
-As of that date, the company was now called Connex South Central.
+As of that date, the company operating the Epsom Downs branchline would now be called Connex South Central.

 Continue to Privatisation II: Connex South Central (1996-2001)